tyme-app/plugins/README.md

   "scriptName": "script.js",
   "scriptMain": "createInvoice()", // the method to call when exporting "scriptPreview": "generatePreview()", // the method to call when generating a preview (HTML is expected in return), only export plugins
+  "scriptDependencies": ["library.js"], // optional, useful to split your code into separate files (introduced in Tyme 2025.12)
   "formName": "form.json",
   "localizationName": "localization.json"
 }

+// 2025.12: 'scriptDependencies' property added

+// Please set the tymeMinVersion to 2025.12 if you plan to use the above features.

 ```

 ### Plugin JavaScript File